nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 {% include rapidoc api_route_regex="^post /api/v2/Attributes$" %}

-{% include copy-notice description="Remember the `id` of the Attribute that you can find in the response.
+{% include copy-notice description="Save the `id` of the Attribute that you can find in the response.
 You will need it in the next step." %}

 ## Connector: Test your Request's Validity